pgpglobal/staging/README.md

 <a id="styling-and-markup-adjustments"></a>
 #### Styling and Markup adjustments
-1. Change all .date to time.dt-published
-    * Figure out styles for date + author on blog posts
 2. Blog articles check typography
 3. Blog - Social Icons sidebar gets pushed to new line btwn 768-830px
 4. Main Page - change `<button> a:hover` color to match original
-5. Replace all fixed line heights w/ standard numbers
+5. Replace all fixed line heights w/ relative numbers
+  * Using a single variable wherever possible
 6. Archive pages - Post `<li>` needs background color change on hover
 7. Desktop - Fix Nav Menu dropdown color
 8. Minor: `_media.css`: convert max-width: 767 into relevant min-width sections, if time-possible (non-essential).
-9. Blog entry `h2` tags aren't applying font size properly
+9. Blog/Archive: `.entries span`  needs more specificity (due to text-align)
+10. Mobile Sidebar - Social Icons should be less to the right

 <a id="content-needed"></a>
 #### Content Needed